lgbt-foundation/whitepaper/whitepaper.md

 ## SETUP

+One of the key ingredients to the success of the LGBT Token will be the accumulated experience of the launch partner Hornet, its team members, and the wide range of advisors and service providers recruited by the LGBT Foundation.

+Hornet being, at its heart, a sophisticated software company with over 5 year history of operations, providing 99.99% uptime in an elastically scaling environment running on some 150 servers and processing some 30,000,000 messages reliably every day, is aware and capable to manage the technical challenges associated with the proposed blockchain effort, especially as it teams up with crypto experienced advisors and service providers.
+Furthermore it pledges to instantly convert millions of users into wallet owners holding some initial allocation to jumpstart the LGBT Token adoption like few other crypto projects before.

 ### Sponsorship By Hornet

 The LGBT Token initiative has been started and initially been sponsored by Hornet Networks Ltd, a company based in Hong Kong.
-All associated costs for the creation of assets like this paper and the required infrastructure are being funded by Hornet and its shareholders.
-Hornet will lead the implementation especially in the early months of the Foundation and will serve as a first killer app of the proposed cryptocurrency platform.
-It is, however, the declared goal of Hornet to give the power of the Token to the community.
+Hornet aims to lead the implementation especially in the early months of the LGBT Foundation and will serve as a first killer app adopting the LGBT Token.
+It is, however, the declared goal of Hornet to give the power of the LGBT Token to the community.
 Hornet is well aware that a project for the good of the LGBT community can only be initiated by an LGBT technology leader like Hornet, a gay social network, but cannot be governed by it as it includes larger and larger parts of the community.
-To that end, Hornet has registered the LGBT Token Foundation and has placed the governance of the Token entirely into the hands of the Foundation.
+To that end, the governance of the LGBT Token is entirely in the hands of the LGBT Foundation.

 ### The LGBT Foundation

 The LGBT Token will be issued by the LGBT Foundation, an organization to initiate, develop and foster the ecosystem of the token.
-The Foundation will administer the supply and ensure a healthy economic model for the users and partners.
-It will also provide the necessary infrastructure to operate a fully decentralized and autonomous network.
+The LGBT Foundation will administer the supply and ensure a healthy economic model for the users and partners.
+It also intends to provide the necessary infrastructure to operate a decentralized and autonomous network

 ### Usage Of The LGBT Token By The Launch Partners